Alternatives to Payday Loans in the UK

 Understanding Costs and Regulation

 All regulated payday loans in the UK are subject to limits on interest and default charges set under FCA rules.
-You can learn more about these protections on our page about payday loan cost caps and limits.
+These protections are designed to reduce harm and improve cost transparency for borrowers.

 Cashfloat is authorised and regulated by the Financial Conduct Authority (FCA), and all borrowing offered operates within this framework.